trunglendsu/AMIBS/README.md

  This is an adaptive mesh refinement code for incompressible flows

 # COMPILE
 Please go to the folder Exec and type "make".
-The executable file will be created under the extension ".ex"
+The executable file will be created under the extension ".ex".

+You can also type "make -j4" or "make -j5" to use more CPUs for compiling, which makes the process faster

 # VISUALIZATION